Wellness Now: Being Our Best Selves in the Current Moment

 Mindfulness, The Tao, and the Clarity of Repetition

 Come explore mindfulness using repetitive movements interspersed with short meditations.
 The movements will be gentle, broad and sweeping capturing the rhythm of your breath with the sensation of movement itself.
 Each meditation will use a different hook to focus your awareness.
 Wear comfortable clothing.
 No mats required.
 Participants will explore moving in a new way; open joints, spiraling actions.
-They will experience a variety of avenues into mediation: breath, visualization, sensation, sound, and acupressure points.
+They will experience a variety of avenues into meditation: breath, visualization, sensation, sound, and acupressure points.